World stocks steady after flip-flopping week

 “Fear in the market is being played out by these spikes - it’s like someone on edge.”

-The MSCI world equity index (.MIWD00000PUS) edged up 0.1% and was on course for a 0.4% rise on the week, following a 1.8% bounce in the Nasdaq Composite (.IXIC) and 0.6% gain in the Dow Jones Industrial Average (.DJI) on Thursday.
+The MSCI world equity index edged up 0.1% and was on course for a 0.4% rise on the week, following a 1.8% bounce in the Nasdaq Composite and 0.6% gain in the Dow Jones Industrial Average on Thursday.

 IHS Markit’s flash Composite Purchasing Managers’ Index for the euro zone, seen as a good guide to economic health, climbed to 56.9 in May from April’s final reading of 53.8.